whatsyourask/basics-of-pwn/content/stack-overflow/stack-overflow.md

   16:	cd 80                	int    0x80
 ```

 You got the shellcode.
-Now, you need to test it.
+Next, you need to test it.

 ```C
 #include <stdio.h>